| ‘Buenos Aires Tour’ was an

 us,” says María Negroni and gives us some excerpts from

-14. Lessons in the School of Death
+her book.
+Enjoy!
+14. Lessons in the School of Death (Recoleta Cemetery)

 Ezra Pound’s tomb in the island cemetery of San Michelle in Venice.
 The phrase engraved at Treblinka: Ici repose le poète Robert Desnos.